Church of St. Paul's, K Street (Washington, D.C.)

-St. Paul's Parish, K Street is a parish of the Episcopal Church in the Episcopal Diocese of Washington.
-It is known for being one of the earlier Anglo-Catholic churches in the United States.
+St. Paul's Parish, K Street is a parish of The Episcopal Church in the Episcopal Diocese of Washington.
+It is known for being one of the earlier Anglo-Catholic churches in the United States and remains one to this day.
+The church reported 750 members in 2015 and 785 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $686,692.
+Average Sunday attendance (ASA) in 2024 was 166 persons.
+This was a relative decrease on ASA of 309 reported in 2015.